-Students must meet the following requirements to be enrolled at Westwood School:
+Students must meet the following requirements to be enrolled at Westwood Schools:

 The applicant must be in good standing, both academically and behaviorally, at the school he/she last attended according to recent transcripts and discipline records.

-The applicant and parents must be willing to adhere to all school policies as stated within the student handbook.
+The applicant and parents must be willing to adhere to all school policies as stated within the Westwood Policy Handbook.

-Immunization Policy-Act No. 540 states that all students entering grades K-12 have a Georgia Department of Human Resource Certificate of Immunization on file at the school.
+Immunization Policy-Act No. 540 states that all students have a Georgia Department of Human Resource Certificate of Immunization (form 3231) on file at the school.
 Your physician or Health Department will have this certificate.

-Due to the academic rigors required to graduate from Westwood, local transfer students are not accepted into the Senior Class.
+Due to the academic rigors required to graduate from Westwood, local transfer students may not be accepted into the Senior Class.
 Non-local transfer students will be considered on an individual basis.

-For admissions inquires please contact Paige Johnson in the High School Office at 229-336-7992 or at firstname.lastname@example.org.
-Registration Applications and Financial Aid Applications are available for pickup.
-All applications for the following school year for students presently enrolled are due by the end of February.
-Alumni family registration is reserved for March 1st-7th and registration opens to the public the second week in March.
+For admissions inquiries please contact Paige Johnson in the High School Office at 229-336-7992 or at firstname.lastname@example.org.
+Registration Applications and Scholarship Applications are available on our website or can be picked up in the office.
+Registration applications for current families are due by the last day of February each year.
+Scholarship applications for current families are due by April 15th each year.
+The first week of March is reserved for Alumni family registration and registration opens to the public the second week in March.

 Every potential student and parent/guardian is encouraged to visit the campus.